 After moving to the southwest coast of Florida, Lobel-Witlen established a UD alumni group.
 While an alumni group already existed in Sarasota, Sandy said many alumni in the Naples/Marco Island area felt it was too far which led to her organizing her group.
 When Lobel-Witlen moved to the east coast of Florida in 1986, UD alumni club coordinator Lib Phillips welcomed her contributions and she succeeded Phillips in the club’s leadership role.

-*Link in site In 1982, Lobel-Witlen returned to campus and served as the first Alumni Commencement Delegates; representing the Class of 1972 in the Commencement procession.
+In 1982, Lobel-Witlen returned to campus and served as one of the first Alumni Commencement Delegates, representing the Class of 1972 in the Commencement procession.
 It is a UD tradition for two alumni from each class, as well as all alums from the 50th reunion class, to be invited to march in the procession and follow the graduating class onto the field.

 As a student, Lobel-Witlen counts her independent study experience under Dr. Sally Van Campas one of her fondest.
 “My study was to be on transportation — how to teach the concept to preschoolers while being in the classroom,” she says.
 “I traveled to the Philadelphia Airport, to take pictures and record ‘jet sounds’.
 This was during the time when we were permitted on the tarmac!”
 Returning to campus from her airport adventure, Sandy passed by a group of small boats on a lake which provided another chance to take pictures and record.
 “I did not have to record from the lake shore, for some boys took me right out on their boat!”
 In the end, Sandy’s unit on transportation was published in Early Years Educator, a premier early childhood education periodical.

-Also, Sandy is not the only Blue Hen in her family.
+Sandy is not the only Blue Hen in her family.
 Her sister, Evelyn, preceded her graduated in 1967 with a degree in Education.
-They were followed by Sandy's nieces, Faith Levy '91 and Ellen Levy '96.
-Also Ellen's husband is a UD alum - Ray Dagastine '97.
+They were followed by Sandy’s nieces, Faith Levy, AS91, and Ellen Levy Dagastine, BE96.
+Also Ellen’s husband is a UD alum: Ray Dagastine, EG97.